thepeacockproject/peacockprojectorg/docs/intel/installation.md

 1. Join the Peacock Discord server (https://thepeacockproject.org/discord).

-2. Go to the `#downloads` channel in the above Discord server and download the latest Peacock build.
+2. [Download the latest Peacock release here](https://github.com/thepeacockproject/Peacock/releases/latest).
+Select `Peacock-v<VERSIONNUMBER>.zip` or `Peacock-v<VERSIONNUMBER>-lite.zip`.
+The `lite` download does not have node modules included, otherwise they are the same.

 3. Extract (unzip) files.
 Running the files from within the zipped folder will not work.